Our Mission

 Vice President

-Vice President Allison Waters serves as the SGA vice president for the 2024-25 term.
-Allison is a senior from Portland, Oregon double majoring in Economics and Business.
-In her role, she supports the president in managing SGA’s operations and oversees both the SGA and Student Activity Fee budgets.
-Outside of SGA, Allison is actively involved in the club women's ultimate frisbee team, serves as a Student Officer for the business honor society Beta Gamma Sigma, and works for the Office of Admissions as an Ambassador.
-When not on campus, you can find her spending time with friends or exploring new opportunities around San Antonio..
+Vice President Madelyn Stovall serves as the SGA vice president for the 2025-26 term.
+Madelyn is a senior from Rockwall, Texas, majoring in Political Science.
+In her role, she supports the president in managing SGA’s operations and oversees both the SGA and Student Activity Fund budgets.
+Outside of SGA, Madelyn works as a tour guide in the Admissions Office, a facility monitor in the Bell Center, and a member of Gamma Chi Delta sorority.
+When not on campus, you can find her spending time with friends or exploring new opportunities around San Antonio.

 Contact Us